chenkamin/picasso/README.md

 # picasso

-Picasso is a nodejs app that convert resolutions and upload images to aws s3 service.
+Picasso is a nodejs app that converts resolutions and uploads images to aws s3 service.

 Technologies : Nodejs, Mongo, Docker.